Dutch Words in the Japanese Language

 ロストルfacerooster

-Ponzu sauce – In the original sense, it refers to the juice of citrus fruits, which in turn came to mean mixed vinegar.
-It is also used as an abbreviation for “ponzu soy sauce”.
-The drink “ponchi” (punch) is also derived from the same word.
+Ponzu sauce - In the original sense, it refers to the juice of citrus fruits, which, in turn, came to mean mixed vinegar.
+It is also used as an abbreviation of "ponzu soy sauce".
+The "ponchi" drink is also derived from the same word.

 Read more articles from our website